New Substack Newsletter

 This is an excerpt from my book in process.

 Clouds arrayed like an army on parade filled my vision and the sun shone through to warm my shoulders as a military band erupted into a melody of horns paced for marching.
-It was the American Memorial Day, but the commemoration was being held in a cemetery a few miles from Rome.
+It was the American Memorial Day, but the commemoration was being held a few miles from Rome.

-We turned our attention back to the ceremony, where soldiers of two countries in their sharp and shiny dress uniforms had gathered to pay their respects.
+I turned my attention to the ceremony, where soldiers of two countries in their sharp and shiny dress uniforms had gathered to pay their respects.
 Three of my father’s descendants would represent him for the day.
 My older brother Steve, along with his wife Anne, and my younger sister Karen, with husband Jeff, joined Susie and I to parade in with a stream of civilian guests, crunching down the wide gravel path that lined the reflecting pool in front of the cemetery’s verdant grounds.

 An Italian honor guard ushered us into an area set for family of American servicemen and, walking past a line of locals, I felt myself to be a symbol, on display as an embodiment of the service that had been delivered by my father and his compadres.
 I sensed curious, considerate appraisal as we took our places, as though others were envisaging my connection, wondering whether their family members somehow had contact with my father.
 I looked at everyone that way as well.
 The citizens of Lazio, to me, symbolized an unconsidered aspect of war, where everyday people struggled to survive in the madness between dueling armies.
 In that respect we all shared one purpose: a personal connection to the blood and anguish that had taken place here seven decades previous.
 This landscape was populated with the ghosts of those connections, the untold stories of survival and procreation.
 We stood as the hopes and destinies that were made possible by the triumph of the Allies on this future memorial, this former battlefield.